kiwilan/php-audio/README.md

 ## About

 Audio files can use different formats, this package aims to provide a simple way to read them with [JamesHeinrich/getID3](https://github.com/JamesHeinrich/getID3).
-The `JamesHeinrich/getID3` package is excellent to read metadata from audio files, but output is just an array, current package aims to provide a simple way to read audio files with a simple API.
+The `JamesHeinrich/getID3` package is excellent to read metadata from audio files, but output is just an array, current package aims to provide a simple way to read audio files with a beautiful API.

 ## Installation